Copyright: © 1998 - 2008 John Gardner

 This walk ascends Grand Som from the west (map).
 It ascends the western flanks above the monastery, traverses the summit ridge, and descends from the head of the St. Bruno valley, which is followed back to the car.
 The time assumes the full round trip.
 It is the classic route on Grand Som, and if you have time for just one ascent of the mountain, it should be by this route.

 La Correrie may be found by following the D520b from St. Pierre de Chartreuse towards St. Laurent du Pont for 3 or 4 km, and turning right up the St. Bruno valley towards the monastery.
-This road loops round back to the museum, where a parking area made available for walkers may be found at the back.
+This road loops round back to the museum, where a parking area made available for walkers may be found at the back (850 m, grid ref.
+UTM 31T 71863 50257).

 This traditional route up towards the Grand Som has been de-emphasised by the Regional Nature Park, so care should be taken to ensure finding the right way.
-There is a path leading from the car park, labeled Evocations et Empreintes.
-We need to follow this for about 50 minutes along a variety of old paths, new paths, and forestry tracks, always following the sign posts.
-Take note of a junction signed as being at 1,100 m - our return route brings us back to this point from below.
-After 45 minutes or so, the route, which is following an old section of path at this stage, crosses a forestry slide, veers round some large boulders, and heads up a short section of zig-zags.
-Immediately beyond this, a path may be found on the right, heading up and back.
+Take the path at the back of the car park, ignoring the track that ascends immediately to the left.
+We need to follow this for about 50 minutes along a variety of old paths, new paths, and forestry tracks, following the yellow and red waymarks.
+After 45 minutes or so, the route, which is following an old section of path at this stage, turns round a gully, and veers between some large boulders.
+Shortly beyond this, a path may be found on the right, heading up and back, marked with an orange blob.
 This is the way up to the col du Frenay, and is the all-important junction.
-Miss this path, and you will find yourself on a tedious traverse around the flank of the hill.

-Turn up the new path, which ascends easily in a series of sweeping zig-zags, to arrive on the ridge after about an hour.
+Turn up the new path, which ascends easily in a series of sweeping zig zags, to arrive on the ridge after about an hour.
+Here, you will need to negotiate some fallen trees (2014).
 From the ridge, follow the path round to the left, and after a few minutes you'll pass the way down to la Coche on the right.

 The true col du Frenay (1580 m) is reached in ten minutes, and after a further five minutes or so, the path crosses to the west of the ridge, to continue its ascent beneath limestone cliffs.
 Marmots abound here; their burrows lie alongside the path, and they can be heard screaming their warnings from their rocky vantage points.
 Near the top of the scree the path swings round to the right, across a system of ledges, and up some small crags as it rises once again to the ridge.
 There is some exposure here, and the use of hands is required.
 The col at the top is known as la Suiffière (1798 m).